Find Affordable College Courses

 Read More…

-With a ranking of #7, New Mexico State University - Main Campus did quite well on this year’s most popular schools for agriculture and agriculture operations students working on their bachelor’s degree.
-Located in the suburb of Las Cruces, NMSU Main Campus is a public college with a large student population.
+New Mexico State University - Main Campus came in at #7 in this year’s edition of the Most Popular Agriculture Bachelor’s Degree Schools in the Southwest Region ranking.
+Located in the suburb of Las Cruces, NMSU Main Campus is a public school with a large student population.

 About 59% of the students majoring in agriculture and agriculture operations at the school are women while 41% are male.